“Sometimes, you don’t attract who you are. You attract what they want.”

-Humans have a natural attachment system, and this is a neurobiological system.
-Which drives humans to bond with other humans, this is an emotional bond that is formed at birth, where infants attach to their primary caregivers so that they can get their basic human needs met, as babies are dependent on primary caregivers to get their human needs to be met, fed, changed, loved etc., this then develops into the needs for social acceptance, emotional, and cognitive development.
+Humans have a natural attachment system, and this is a neurobiological system that drives humans to bond with other humans.
+This is an emotional bond that is formed at birth, where infants attach to their primary caregivers so that they can get their basic human needs met, as babies are dependent on primary caregivers to get their human needs to be met, fed, changed, loved etc., this then develops into the needs for social acceptance, emotional, and cognitive development.
 Humans need for growth, contribution, love and connection and significance, meaning we need to connect with other humans, but to also contribute to other humans, and connect with things more significant than ourselves.

-A narcissists attachment system works.
-Differently, the narcissist has no sense of self, believing they are above others, and that others are just an extension of themselves, so there is no two-way energy flow of giving and taking, they can do this in the start of the relationship as they pick up the empaths energy.
-They know how to extract sympathy of the empath, so the narcissist is like a parasite feeding off the empaths positive energy and passing the empaths energy back to them.
+A narcissist’s attachment system works.
+Differently, the narcissist has no sense of self, believing they are above others and that others are just an extension of themselves, so there is no two-way energy flow of giving and taking.
+They can do this at the start of the relationship as they pick up the empaths energy.
+They know how to extract sympathy from the empath, so the narcissist is like a parasite feeding off the empath’s positive energy and passing the empaths energy back to them.

 As the narcissist, gaslights, projects, blame-shifting and all the other manipulation they use, making the empath doubt reality.
 The attachment system of the empath is activated on a much higher level.

-Narcissists thrive off the energy of others, they slowly steal the energy of the empaths, leaving the empath drained and looking toward the attachment to the narcissist for more help.
+Narcissists thrive off the energy of others.
+They slowly steal the empaths’ energy, leaving the empath drained and looking toward the attachment to the narcissist for more help.

 This is exactly what a narcissist is looking for, someone who neglects their own needs and looks to help others and put others’ needs above their own.
 People who care more about other people’s feelings than their own.